elarsaks/umap-wasm/CONTRIBUTING.md

 # How to Contribute

-We'd love to accept your patches and contributions to this project.
+We'd love to accept your patches and contributions to this project, which is part of a thesis effort.
 There are just a few small guidelines you need to follow.

-## Contributor License Agreement
+## License and attribution

-Contributions to this project must be accompanied by a Contributor License Agreement.
-You (or your employer) retain the copyright to your contribution;
-this simply gives us permission to use and redistribute your contributions as part of the project.
-Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.

-You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.
+By submitting a contribution, you agree that it can be redistributed under the repository's license.
+Please include appropriate attribution in commit messages when relevant.

 ## Code reviews